Elsie the Vampire – Treating PIMT

 In each of the studies, no adverse effects were encountered from the use of HIVIG.
 Recommended dose rates are between 0.5 to 1.5g/kg, although lower doses were used in some cases due to financial constraints.
-Possible adverse effects that have been noted in humans include headaches, fever, flushing, sudden onset of hypotension, volume overload, acute renal failure, thromboembolism and aseptic meningitis.
+Possible adverse effects that have been noted in humans include headaches, fever, flushing, sudden onset of hypotension, volume overload, acute renal failure, thromboembolism, and aseptic meningitis.

-In animals, reported adverse effect include hypersensitivity, anaphylaxis, hypercoagulability, hyperviscosity and thromboembolism, renal failure (due to use of sucrose as the stabilising agent), hypotension, psudohyponatraemia (due to an increase in plasma proteins and decreases in plasma water volume.
-This is not actually an adverse effect, but clinicians should be aware of it so as not to initiate unnecessary or potentially harmful treatment), aseptic meningitis and volume overload especially in small patients.
+In animals, reported adverse effects include hypersensitivity, anaphylaxis, hypercoagulability, hyperviscosity and thromboembolism, renal failure (due to the use of sucrose as the stabilising agent), hypotension, psudohyponatraemia (due to an increase in plasma proteins and decreases in plasma water volume.
+This is not an adverse effect, but clinicians should be aware of it so as not to initiate unnecessary or potentially harmful treatment), aseptic meningitis and volume overload especially in small patients.

 So far, HIVIG has reportedly been used in veterinary medicine to treat pIMT, Evan’s syndrome, cutaneous drug reactions, pemphigus foliaceus, sudden acquired retinal degeneration (SARDS) and myasthenia gravis.

 In conclusion, early research does seem to show that HIVIG is efficacious in producing a rapid, reliable increase in platelet counts in dogs with severe pIMT.
-No short term side effects were noted in any of the above studies, but long term follow up was not reported.
+No short-term side effects were noted in any of the above studies, but long term follow-up was not reported.
 The major drawback to using HIVIG is cost and availability.
 These are especially important as HIVIG has not been shown to cause platelet recovery faster than Vincristine which is widely available to veterinary clinicians and much cheaper.
 But HIVIG may be useful in dogs with pIMT that are not responding to traditional therapy and are requiring prohibitive numbers of blood transfusions.

-In Elsie’s case, it is difficult to assume whether or not the HIVIG made any difference to her platelet count or whether she would have rebounded at that stage in her treatment anyway.
+In Elsie’s case, it is difficult to assume whether the HIVIG made any difference to her platelet count or whether she would have rebounded at that stage in her treatment anyway.
 This was a great case to be involved in allowing us the opportunity to learn about and then actually use HIVIG.
-Elsie is so far doing well and her owners are extremely happy to have her home.
+Elsie is so far doing well, and her owners are extremely happy to have her home.